 “Jordan’s a great communicator,” Insogna says.
 “She’s easy to talk to, she’s fun, and she’s enjoyable to work with, which is, honestly, 90% of it.”

 The Amanda Shires show falls in the middle of a run of more than two weeks straight of bookings.
 And the roster is diverse.
 The week ends with two sold-out nights headlined by Laufey, an LA-based singer-songwriter-instrumentalist who bills her style as “Icelandic jazz.”

 Not quite Guns N’ Roses territory, but the artistic shape-shifting is by design.

 “We are a room that helps launch artists,” Anderson says.
 “Through the years, you had the hair metal of the ’80s, and you had the alternative rock of the ’90s, and then the 2000s have just been a cluster of absolutely everything.
 It’s cool to be a part of an artist’s story.”

-Shires had originally been booked to headline the Troubadour in March 2020—before Anderson had even been hired.
+Shires had initially been booked to headline the Troubadour in March 2020—before Anderson had even been hired.
 More than two years later, she and her seven-member backup band made the most of their new opportunity.
-They played two hours, rocking the whole time.
+They played for two hours, rocking the whole time.
 Variety named the show one of the 50 Best Concerts of 2022.